|PortStone is very easy to install, especially when compared to

 grout has properly cured before sealing.

-to ceramic tile or regular brick pavers.
 For proper adhesion to the subfloor, any paint (as seen

 below along the base boards), dirt or other debris must be removed prior to